fortify-presales/IWA/README.md

 mvn spring-boot:run
 ```

-Then navigate to the default URL: http://localhost:9080/.
+Then navigate to the URL: http://localhost:9080/.
 The following default users are supplied:

  - Standard user: **user/password**
  - Administration user: **admin/password**